oils-for-unix/oils/doc/oil-language-tour.md

       mycopy bean /bin
     }

+Blocks are a special case of typed arguments.
 For more details, see [Procs, Blocks, and Funcs](proc-block-func.html) (under construction).

-TODO: User-defined procs can also take blocks.
+TODO: User-defined procs can also take typed args and blocks.

 ### Builtin Commands